Flipbook Maker

 Game VFX Tools

-A free, browser-based flipbook maker for game and motion VFX.
-Pack a sequence of image frames into a single sprite sheet (texture atlas), or split an existing sprite sheet back into individual frames.
-Everything runs locally in your browser and exports clean, engine-ready assets for Unreal Engine, Unity, Godot, and custom shaders — no uploads, no sign-up.
+This free, browser-based flipbook maker is also a full sprite sheet generator for game and motion VFX.
+First, pack image frames into a texture atlas; next, split an existing sprite sheet back into cards; or alternatively, extract frames from video (MP4/WebM/MOV) with trim and alpha keying.
+Because everything runs locally in your browser — no uploads, no sign-up — you can export engine-ready assets for Unreal Engine, Unity, Godot, and custom shaders in minutes.

 Pack frames → sheet

-Drop your animation frames, arrange them on an auto or custom grid, fine-tune each frame’s position, preview the animation, and export an alpha-preserving sprite sheet plus JSON metadata.
+Drop your animation frames, then arrange them on an auto or custom grid.
+In addition, you can scale and stretch within cells, preview the flipbook, and finally export an alpha-preserving sprite sheet plus JSON metadata.

 Split sheet → cards

-Drop an existing sprite sheet or texture atlas and slice it back into individual frames by grid or cell size.
-Trim, skip empty cells, download all as a ZIP, or send the cards straight to Pack to rebuild a flipbook.
+Drop a sprite sheet or texture atlas and slice it into individual frames by grid or cell size.
+Therefore, you can trim empty cells, download a ZIP, or send cards straight to Pack to rebuild a flipbook.

 What is a flipbook in game VFX?

 In real-time graphics, a flipbook (also called a sprite sheet, SubUV texture, or flipbook animation) is a single image divided into a grid of frames.
-Instead of streaming dozens of separate files, the GPU samples one texture and advances the UV coordinates each frame to create smooth animation.
-It is the standard, efficient way to render fire, smoke, explosions, splashes, and stylized effects — one draw, one texture.
+Instead of streaming dozens of separate files, the GPU samples one texture and advances UV coordinates each frame to create smooth animation.
+As a result, it is the standard way to render fire, smoke, explosions, splashes, and stylized effects — one draw call, one texture.

 1. 1